-- Determine how much in district funds was spent in fiscal year 1995-96 in the General Fund on Operation and Maintenance of Plant (Activity Code 6500), excluding any state funds and match dollars expended for "Deferred Maintenance and Special Repairs" as defined in Education Code Section 84660, if reported in Activity Code 6500.
-(This amount may be found in the audit report for fiscal year 1998-99). - 2.
+- 1. Determine how much in district funds was spent in fiscal year 1995-96 in the General Fund on Operation and Maintenance of Plant (Activity Code 6500), excluding any state funds and match dollars expended for "Deferred Maintenance and Special Repairs" as defined in Education Code Section 84660, if reported in Activity Code 6500.
+(This amount may be found in Appendix L2). - 2.
 Determine how much the district expended for Operation and Maintenance of Plant (Activity Code 6500) in the General Fund for the fiscal year being audited.